 42. The Vermont Pumpkin Chuckin' Festival takes place.

 Head to Stowe, Vermont, at the end of September to attend the annual Pumpkin Chuckin' Festival, an event that centers around using a trebuchet (a massive catapult-like machine) to launch pumpkins as far as possible.
 The event was named the Best Fall Festival of 2019 by a panel of experts and readers at USA Today.

 43. Zombie walks take over towns worldwide.

 Fall is the season for everything spooky—and that includes gloriously gory zombie walks, which feature participants who dress up like the living dead and roam around town just like they do on The Walking Dead.
 The largest gathering of zombies ever included 15,458 folks and took place in Minneapolis on October 11, 2014.

-If you can't make it to Munich for the original event, then you might want to head to the second largest Oktoberfest in the world, which takes place in Kitchener, Ontario, from October 11th through the 19th.
+If you can't make it to Munich for the original event, then you might want to head to the second-largest Oktoberfest in the world, which takes place in Kitchener, Ontario.
 The city is about an hour outside of Toronto and was once called Berlin, thanks to its rich German history.
 Nowadays, Kitchener still honors its past by holding an annual Oktoberfest, which hosts some 700,000 visitors who consume more than 50,000 sausages and 25,000 pretzels each year.